mobility-platform/global-navigation/README.md

 # Global Navigation

 Global navigation is part of the Michelin Mobility Platform.
 The navigation is used to travel between Mobility Platform applications and can be used on any website.
-We have worked to make the package as light and independent as possible, check it [Bundlephobia](https://bundlephobia.com/result?p=@mobility-platform/global-navigation)
+We have worked to make the package as light and independent as possible, check at [Bundlephobia](https://bundlephobia.com/result?p=@mobility-platform/global-navigation)

 ## Installation